-On this website you'll be able to find information on my educational background as well as work experience and examples of some of the work I carried out for two science societies whilst studying at the University of Cambridge.
+On this website you'll be able to find information on my educational background as well as work experience, and you can also find examples of some of the work I carried out for two science societies whilst studying at the University of Cambridge.
 I also share a selection of art made in my spare time.
-On this page I'll give a more detailed account of my education and experiences since high school.
+On the current page I'll give a more detailed account of my education and experiences since secondary school.

-I became interested in art in my mid-teens when I started to design and make costumes.
-I also very much enjoyed art classes in high school.
+I became interested in art in my mid-teens when I started to design and make fashion/costumes.
 After graduating high school, I attended art school for a year where I studied fashion design.
 Although I improved skills in illustration, painting and photography and learned many new skills, I missed studying natural sciences as I very much enjoyed this in high school.
-I was therefore very excited to be accepted to the Bachelor's programme BioMedical Sciences (BMS) at Utrecht University.
-Adapting to academic education was challenging after spending a year painting, drawing and designing but halfway through the second year of BMS, I began to make great headway.
+I was therefore excited to be accepted to the undergraduate programme BioMedical Sciences (BMS) at Utrecht University.
+Adapting to academic education was challenging after having spent a year painting, drawing and designing, but halfway through the second year of BMS I began to make great headway.
 By then, I had switched to Amsterdam University (UvA) as I planned to do my Master's there.
-After obtaining my BSc. in 2009, I enrolled in a two-year Master's programme (Medical Biology) where I obtained most credits through research internships which gave me a lot of experience in cell- and molecular biology.
-During this programme, I worked as a teaching assistant on an undergraduate course in early embryology which I combined with a didactic research project to assess the course itself, and provided suggestions for improvement.
-I also assessed how a newly developed 3D computer model could be used during this course.
+After obtaining my BSc in 2009, I enrolled in a two-year Master's programme (Medical Biology) where I obtained most credits through research internships which gave me a lot of experience in cell biology and molecular biology.
+During this programme, I worked as a teaching assistant on an undergraduate course in early embryology which I combined with a didactic research project to assess the course itself, and I provided suggestions for improvement.
+I also assessed how a newly-developed 3D computer model could be used during this course.
 As the final part of my Master's degree I wrote a literature thesis on prion disease and my interest in this topic grew into a fascination!

 While a student, I spent a lot of my spare time on artistic pursuits such as designing and making costumes, photography, illustration and I was also involved in the organisation of two art salon/club nights in Amsterdam and Leiden.